‘Ladies Of London’ Marissa Hermer Denies Spreading Rumors About Caroline Stanbury

 — Marissa Hermer (@MarissaHermer) December 28, 2016

-Yet Caroline is still maintaining that Marissa Hermer was gossiping about her.
+Caroline is still maintaining that Marissa Hermer was gossiping about her.
 In response to a viewer who tweeted that Marissa should worry about her own family rather than gossiping about Caroline, Caroline wrote that it would be nice if Marissa did that.

 That would be nice https://t.co/4rCIiSHNgy